 Louise Rogers, Independent Adviser [firstname.lastname@example.org]

-• Students currently registered and those who have graduated from the School within the last three years will qualify to lodge a complaint.
+• Students currently registered and those who have graduated from the School within the last twelve months will qualify to lodge a complaint.

-• The School reserves the right to refuse any complaint lodged more than three years after the incident to which it relates.
+• The School reserves the right to refuse any complaint lodged more than twelve months after the incident to which it relates.

 • The student will be consistently informed of the progress of their complaint during the complaint procedure and they will receive reasons in writing for any decision reached at each stage of the process.